-Based on VL’s many years of integration experience working with clients, we dive deep into a top collection of “how not to integrate.”
-Let’s identify the most common data integration mistakes and how to avoid these pitfalls on your journey to being smart-busy through integration.
+Let’s identify the most common data integration mistakes and how to avoid these pitfalls on your journey of scaling with agility through integration.

 1. Weak Internal Systems and Infrastructure

 The old adage of “you’re only as strong as your weakest link” holds true in so many circumstances.
-Especially for enterprise systems and infrastructure non withstanding.
-Data integration can only support your business to scale and stay agile despite rapid growth, complexity and high-volume sales.
+Data integration can support your business to scale and stay agile despite rapid growth, complexity and high-volume sales.
 Thus, integration will not improve weak internal systems and infrastructure.
-Don’t expect integration services to be your magic fix if your systems suck.

-Delaying upgrading your systems and infrastructure is a ‘save now, pay triple later‘ mentality.
+Delaying upgrading your systems and infrastructure like your ERP, WMS or eCommerce platform is a ‘save now, pay triple later‘ mentality.
 While you may save in the present, you will pay for the delay in the future as the upgrade will be a larger jump.
-Being comfortable with a certain system should not be your full stop in looking for something new, better, and more functional.
+Being comfortable with a certain system should not be your full stop in looking for something with increased functionality and modern API’s.

-The older systems get, the less nimble it is.
-Don’t get stuck with old technology just because it’s what you know!
+As a system gets older, it becomes less nimble.
+Make sure you don’t stay with old technology just because it’s what you know!
 Invest in the right technology for your business to grow.
 This is a key step that your business can take to prepare your business for the unknown future and changes in the market.

 2. Weak Technical Partners